MMHossaini/Flutter-Demo/README.md

 * Login
 * Registration
-* Fully Working CRUD example
+* Fully Working CRUD example(USing the Provider + Firebase state managment)

 This project is a starting point for a Flutter application.